 Shoulder wear

-Insufficient pressure wears on both sides)
+Insufficient pressure wears out on both sides)

-Wrong camber (wears out on one side)
+Incorrect wheel alignment (wears out on one side)

 Repair or replace suspension parts.